-Whether you’re just one of those people who love star-gazing, observing the planets or looking for the ideal gift for an amateur explorer, the best telescope under $1000 can be difficult.
-Many astronomers believe that the more money you have to spend, the easier the whole process of getting the perfect telescope.
+Whether you’re just one of those people who love star-gazing, observing the planets, or looking for the ideal gift for an amateur explorer, the best telescope under $1000 can be difficult.
+Many astronomers believe that the more money you have to spend, the easier the whole process of getting the perfect telescope is.
 Well, this is true as there are many quality telescopes for you at this price.

 Read on to find the right fit for your astrological activities.